mlflow/mlflow/docs/source/projects.rst

     A real number.
 MLflow validates that the parameter is a number.

 path
     A path on the local file system.
-MLflow converts any relative paths passed for parameters of this type to absolute paths, and also downloads any paths passed as distributed storage URIs (``s3://`` and ``dbfs://``) to local files.
+MLflow converts any relative ``path`` parameters to absolute paths.
+MLflow also downloads any paths passed as distributed storage URIs (``s3://`` and ``dbfs://``) to local files.
 Use this type for programs that can only read local files.

 uri
     A URI for data either in a local or distributed storage system.
 MLflow converts relative paths to absolute paths, as in the ``path`` type.
-Use this type for programs that know how to read from distributed storage (for example using Spark).
+Use this type for programs that know how to read from distributed storage (e.g., programs that use Spark).

+.. _running-projects:

 Running Projects
 ----------------